Top 10 Questions about How to Expunge a Criminal Conviction.

 When the court grants you a set aside for your conviction, it is saying that you have completed all the penalties for the crime.
 You have served your jail sentence and made the proper restitution.
-In their eyes, the action no longer exists, and therefore, in your eyes, you can leave this incidence in the past.
+In their eyes, the action no longer exists, and therefore, in your eyes, you can leave this incident in the past.

 Hiring A Criminal Set Aside / Expungement Lawyer

-If you have a criminal conviction in your past and you are ready to move on with your life, it is time to contact a set aside attorney.
+If you have a criminal conviction in your past and you are ready to move on with your life, it is time to contact a set-aside attorney.
 Your attorney will be able to help you meet all of the necessary qualifications for the court to have your conviction set aside.

 Set Aside attorney Arja Shah, will review your case and determine if all of the penalties attached to your case have been met, such as time served and restitution.
-The court no longer requires that all of your court fees or fines are paid in full before applying for a set aside.
+The court no longer requires that all of your court fees or fines are paid in full before applying for a set-aside.

 If all the qualifications have been met, your attorney will begin the Petition to the Court to ask for your conviction to be set aside.
-If you meet all criteria, it is most likely that your request will be granted, and you will have a majority of your civil rights restored, and your conviction will be set aside.
+If you meet all criteria, it is most likely that your request will be granted, you will have a majority of your civil rights restored, and your conviction will be set aside.

 The Petitions can be very complicated.
-The court will not award a set aside if they feel that the person has not met all the criteria for this type of proceeding or if the case cannot show that this was not a crime that is disqualified from a set aside award.
+The court will not award a set aside if they feel that the person has not met all the criteria for this type of proceeding or if the case cannot show that this was not a crime that is disqualified from a set-aside award.